Automattic/wp-calypso/docs/our-approach-to-data.md

 ### Opt-in to Persistence ( [#13359](https://github.com/Automattic/wp-calypso/pull/13359) )

-Currently reducers are persisted by default if no handlers are given for SERIALIZE and DESERIALIZE.
+Currently reducers are persisted by default if no handlers are given for `SERIALIZE` and `DESERIALIZE`.
 This is a major problem since many people may not realize that this is happening, and we can run into the data shape errors as noted above.